Smith-Pad/subjects/README.md

 CAT Academy in Smith-Pad Subjects, inspired and based on Winter Park High School's (ESE program), allows the ability to provide hands-on learning for real world skills for individuals with IDD. with real-time specialized support.
-This feature will be applied to Subjects 2.0+
+This feature will be applied to Subjects 2.0+ and will be matched to Smith-Pad's TLVL standard.

 ## Subjects Generalization Activity Features

+### Boardmaker-based activities

+Boardmaker based activities is visually tactile based activities that follows the following usages in certain parts of Smith-Pad's tactile learning visual learning (TLVL) protocol standard.

+- Interactive Matching
+- Sorting Activities
+- Sequencing Pattern Activities

+###

 #### Features